-The 2022 Flounder Survey provided samples from two locations (DIF and OS) in a manner consistent with previous surveys.
-Catch per unit effort increased dramatically at OS, but remained low at DIF.
-The overall length of the flounder collected increased until 2008, when size returned to levels seen at the beginning of the study, a trend that continued through 2022.
-As has been the case throughout the duration of the monitoring program, the 2022 catches were dominated by females.
-Factors influencing sex ratios are complex and poorly understood; however, the 2015 survey report concluded that there is no link between sewage releases into Boston Harbor and Massachusetts Bay and female biased sex ratios (Moore et al. 2016).
+The 2023 Flounder Survey provided samples from two locations (DIF and OS) in a manner consistent with previous surveys.
+Catch per unit effort was very low at OS and DIF.
+The overall length of the flounder collected increased until 2008, when size returned to levels seen at the beginning of the study, a trend that continued through 2023.
+As has been the case throughout the duration of the monitoring program, the 2023 catches were dominated by females.
+Factors influencing sex ratios are complex and poorly understood; however, the 2015 survey report concluded that there is no link between sewage releases into Boston Harbor and Massachusetts Bay and female biased sex ratios.
+Given the very strong correlation between sex and size in coastal populations of adult winter flounder, factors associated with temporal changes in the size of flounder found at these sampling sites are likely responsible for the patterns observed (Moore et al. 2016).
 The already high proportion of females increased at all sites during the baseline period, and since the Outfall came online, but there has been no sustained inter-station difference in proportion of females that could be related to distance from the outfall.

 Following increased ulcer prevalence beginning in 2003, extensive pathology and microbiology studies were unable to determine a cause of the ulcers (Moore et al. 2004).
 Elevated levels of ulcers were observed from 2003 to 2006.
 Ulcer prevalence then decreased and remained low from 2007 to 2010, followed by an increase reported in 2011.
 Ulcers have remained at relatively low levels at all stations since 2012.
-No ulcers were observed in 2022.
+No ulcers were observed in 2023.

-Results of the histological analyses in 2022 support previous observations made from this long-term dataset.
+Results of the histological analyses in 2023 support previous observations made from this long-term dataset.

 - Age-corrected hydropic vacuolation prevalence data suggest that there has generally been a steady reduction in the contaminant-associated pathology in winter flounder collected at Deer Island Flats during the past two decades.
 Although a general mild increase was present beginning in 2015, since 2019 the downward trend has resumed and is now within the range of the baseline established at the previously sampled East Cape Cod Bay station. - The oldest Harbor data were not age-corrected.
 Uncorrected CHV prevalences in harbor flounder have decreased from over 75% in 1988 to approximately 20% or less in most recent years.
 This is a remarkable change.
-The mild reversal to closer to 30% between 2015 and 2018 returned to 16% in 2020, and to a record low of 3% in 2022. - The high neoplasm prevalence characteristic of fish from DIF in the mid- to late-1980s (Moore et al. 1996) has disappeared.
+The mild reversal to closer to 30% between 2015 and 2018 returned to 16% in 2020, and to 0% for the first time in 2023, albeit with a small sample size. - The high neoplasm prevalence characteristic of fish from DIF in the mid- to late-1980s (Moore et al. 1996) has disappeared.
 Neoplasia has not been observed in a fish from Boston Harbor since 2004 and has never been observed in fish collected at the outfall site (Moore et al. 2018). - The prevalence of CHV in flounder from the vicinity of MWRA's Massachusetts Bay outfall has not shown increases over levels observed during baseline monitoring.
 During most years, since offshore discharge was initiated, prevalence has been less than that observed during the baseline monitoring before 2001.
-A slow rise in the prevalence of age-corrected CHV in flounder collected in the vicinity of the outfall was observed between 2005 and 2010.
-It has declined again in recent years with some year-to-year variability, with an all-time low in 2022 (Figure 3-12).
+A slow rise in the prevalence of age corrected CHV in flounder collected in the vicinity of the outfall was observed between 2005 and 2010.
+It has declined again in recent years with some year-to-year variability, with an all-time low in 2022, albeit with a mild reversal in 2023 (Figure 3-12).